Legal Translation Dubai — MOJ License #701

 The MOJ Framework

-The Ministry of Justice licenses individual translators — not companies.
+The Ministry of Justice licenses individual translators, not companies.
 Each licensed translator carries a unique registration number.
-The MOJ stamp, serial number, and QR code on a translation are what courts verify before accepting a filing.
+The MOJ stamp and signature on a translation are what courts verify before accepting a filing.
 You can confirm any translator’s license by calling the MOJ hotline at 800 333333.

-What Courts Check: Dubai Courts, Abu Dhabi Judicial Department (ADJD), and all UAE government authorities verify three elements: MOJ stamp with the translator’s unique registration number, serial number linking the translation to the MOJ system, and QR code — scannable on the spot to confirm authenticity.
-A translation missing any of these three elements is rejected at the filing window.
+What Courts Check: Dubai Courts, Abu Dhabi Judicial Department (ADJD), and all UAE government authorities verify that the translation was certified by the licensed translator and carries the required MOJ stamp and signature.
+A translation missing valid certification is rejected at the filing window.

 Legal translation differs from general translation in three ways: